2013 Essay Contest Winners

 - The essay should be 1000 to 1500 words (limit of one essay per student).
 Essays may or may not have secondary sources.
 If the essay was written for a class assignment that was graded, rewritten, and/or commented upon, the instructor should be acknowledged.

 - Essays should be typed, double-spaced, and have standard margins.
 Please include your name and the page number in the upper-right-hand corner of each page.
-Essays may be submitted to Robert C. Cudd Hall, Front Desk, with entry form attached.
+Essays may be submitted to Robert C. Cudd Hall, room 204, with entry form attached.

-- The essays will be judged by a committee of faculty, students, and staff.
+- The essays will be judged by a committee of faculty and staff.

 - The winners will be notified by email.